Saumya-Bhatt/karya/docs/documentation/CLIENT.md

 >
 > Refer to the [javascript client docs](https://github.com/Saumya-Bhatt/karya-javascript-client) if you want to integate Karya with Javascript/Typescript based environment.

+> ### Web Client
+>
+> Refer to the [web client docs](https://github.com/Saumya-Bhatt/karya-ui) if you want to use the web interface to schedule tasks.
+Note that, this currently does not support scheduling chained plans.

 > ### REST API
 >
 > Karya server exposes a REST API if one wants a custom client.
 Refer to the [postman collection](../media/Karya.postman_collection.json) for more details.